 But most interesting is that he was originally set to write the screen adaptation of Flowers In The Attic (and direct it), but the producers didn’t like his approach to the incest part of the story.
-Those of you familiar with the movie and the book know that the incest was cut almost entirely.
+Those of you familiar with the movie and the book know that the incest was cut almost entirely from the 1987 movie.
 Here is a link for Wes Craven’s script, and here is a description of the highlights.
 Although his script is described as more graphic and violent than the one that was chosen, he actually writes the incest sex scene as consensual.
 So it sounds like Craven’s script would have been better than the book!
 In the novel, the sister quickly forgives her brother for raping her.
 (She had a burgeoning sexual attraction to her brother, but she was not ready to have sex with him.)
 I haven’t read the sequels, but I believe they end up living as husband and wife eventually.
 (Their parents were actually incestuous as well – half-uncle/niece…though apparently the last book, which is actually a prequel, changes them into half-brother/sister.)

 I have to look at a person with that much incest in their oeuvre and wonder if they don’t have a particular interest in it.
 If anything I write ever gets published, I’m sure they’ll be saying the same thing about me AND THEY WILL BE 100% RIGHT.
-Which isn’t to say that Wes Craven or anyone else isn’t capable of writing an “innocent” brother/sister relationship (though I have to wonder about myself on that front), but it certainly casts all of the brother/sister relationships he has written into a suspicious light.
+Which isn’t to say that Wes Craven or anyone else isn’t capable of writing an “innocent” brother/sister relationship (though I have to wonder about myself these days on that front), but it certainly casts all of the brother/sister relationships he has written into a suspicious light.